 It is recommended that you follow the on-screen instructions and select the default options unless you have specific requirements.

 - Ensure the BIOS settings enable the server to boot from the installation media and the server is connected to the network during the entire installation process.

-4. In the IT Advisor boot menu, select Install Standalone to install a stand-alone IT Advisor server with CentOS customization options described in step 5.
+4. In the IT Advisor boot menu, select Install to install an IT Advisor server with CentOS customization options described in step 5.

 A few more options not relevant to the initial installation are available: